MS in Child Life Specialist

 (Taken from the Child Life Council.)

 The MS Child Life Specialist degree is housed in the Department of Counseling and Family Sciences in the School of Behavioral Health.
 Masters degree students may choose to combine one or more certificate options with their degree program.
-Certificates are offered in the following specializations: child life, clinical mediation, drug and alcohol counseling, family counseling, family life education, and school counseling.
+Certificates are offered in the following specializations: clinical mediation, drug and alcohol counseling, family life education, and school counseling.

 The department's mission is to facilitate wholeness by promoting health, healing, and hope to individuals, families, and communities through education, research, professional training, community service, and global outreach.
 Our vision is that of transforming relationships.